infominer33/infominer33.github.io/README.md

 I ask my clients the right questions to provide the results they need.

-My aim is to relate complex subjects in a clear and concise fashion—supplying important details, with links for further study.
+My aim is to relate complex subjects in a clear and concise fashion—supplying essential details, with links for further study.

 ## Contact
 <img src="infominer.png" align="right" width="225" height="200">